eProsima/DDS-Router/docs/rst/user_manual/user_interface.rst

 User Interface
 ##############

-The |eddsrouter| is an application executed from command line.
+|eddsrouter| is an application executed from command line.

 .. contents::
     :local: